 Electricity may be defined as the flow of electrons.
 How do Solar photovoltaic systems create this flow?
 Generally, energy has to be supplied to move electrons away from the nucleus of atoms.
 The valence electrons (that is, those in the outer shell of the atom) have the highest energy levels of the electrons that are still bound to their parent atoms, (as they are far away from the nucleus, compared to electrons in the inner shell).
 Additional energy is required to completely remove an electron from the atom, so, free electrons have higher energy levels than valence electrons.

-The figure on the right depicts an energy band diagram, which shows two energy levels, a valence band and a conduction band.
+The figure above depicts an energy band diagram, which shows two energy levels, a valence band and a conduction band.
 Valence electrons are located in the valence band and the free electrons in the higher conduction band.
 In semiconductors, there is a gap between the valence and conduction bands.
 So energy must be supplied for valence electrons to go to the conduction band.
 This means that energy must be supplied to remove valence electrons from their parent atoms to become free electrons.

 When pure silicon is at a temperature of 0 K (0 degree Kelvin is – 273°C ), all the positions in the outer electron shells are occupied, due to the covalent bonds between atoms and there are no free electrons.
 Therefore the valence band is completely full and the conduction band is completely empty.
 Though the valence electrons have the highest energy, they require the least energy to remove from the atom (ionization energy).
 This can be illustrated with an example of a lead atom.
 Here the ionization energy (of a gaseous atom) of first electron removal is 716 kJ/mol and that required for the second electron is 1450 kJ/mol.
 Equivalent values for Si are 786 and 1577 kJ/mol.